arcxp-ce-support/Fusion-Training-User-Stories/README.md

-Now that we have our directory structure, we're going to write the code that's going to allow and handle communication between Composer and the iframes that we're going to build, this communication is achieved with the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
+Now that we have our directory structure, we're going to write the code that's going to allow the communication between Composer and the iFrames that we're going to build, this communication is achieved with the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)

 # About the postMessage API